glacials/twos.dev/src/cold/guide.md

 Inspiration strikes me randomly—sometimes during a workday, but also sometimes on a Sunday, or at 4 AM, or for 16 hours straight.
-To harness it, I have to also be sure not to overwork.
+I'm very productive during these random bursts, but having a habit of overworking leads me to burnout.

-To counterbalance, I shorten my standard workday and the math roughly works out.
+To counterbalance, I shorten my standard workday a bit and the math roughly works out.
 If you see emails or commits from me with unhealthy-feeling timestamps, keep in mind my default workday is at ~70% capacity.